ofesseler/twelve-days/README.md

 1. Clone the repository using:<br>``git clone https://github.com/cochrane343/twelve-days.git``
 2. Replace the image files in *"/res/drawable-hdpi"* with customized images.
 These pictures should be square and have to be named *"image1"* to *"image24"*.
 3. (Optional) Replace the sound file in */res/raw* with a custom sound file, which is played, when the user opens a door of the calendar.
 The file *"sound"* is used as a default for all doors.
 You can add sound files named *"sound1"* to *"sound24"* in order to customize the sound of the respective doors.
-4. Build the project, e.g. using: ``ant``<br>More information on building Android applications can be found here: [Building from the Command Line](http://developer.android.com/tools/building/building-cmdline.html)
+4. Build the project, e.g. using: ``ant``<br>More information can be found here: [Building and Running from the Command Line](http://developer.android.com/tools/building/building-cmdline.html)
 5. Et voilà!
 You have a customized gift for your loved ones.

 ## Credits